Stakeholder Event on ‘The safety of plants derived from New Genomic Techniques: looking into future risk assessment challenges’

 Structure of the meeting

-The event will kick off with an overview of EFSA’s recent work on NGTs, followed by a moderated panel debate where representatives from academia, NGOs, Member States and industry will give their perspectives and discuss with EFSA the future opportunities and challenges for risk assessment in this area.
+The event began with an overview of EFSA’s recent work on NGTs, followed by a moderated panel debate where representatives from academia, NGOs, Member States and industry gave their perspectives and discuss with EFSA the future opportunities and challenges for risk assessment in this area.

-During the event, the audience will have the opportunity to submit questions to the speakers and interact with the panel through a live chat.
+During the event, the audience had the opportunity to submit questions to the speakers and interact with the panel through a live chat.

 Objectives of the meeting